vertexproject/synapse/docs/performance.rst

 which has been previously observed, the system does not create a new node.
 This has the counterintuitive effect of making a cortex typically become faster as it ingests more data.
 This performance increase is especially true when ingesting data with many recurrent nodes.

-"It doesn't matter that a 747 can carry more passengers than the Space Shuttle, when the mission is to repair a satellite" -visi

 Test Data Sets
 ==============